meg768/rpi-ws281x/README.md

         // Set my Neopixel configuration
         // By setting width and height instead of number of leds
         // you may use named pixel mappings.
-        // Serpentine is a common mapping for matrixes. this.config = { width: 13, height: 13, stripType: 'grb', gpio: 18, dma: 10, map: 'serpentine' };
+        // Serpentine is a common mapping for matrices. this.config = { width: 13, height: 13, stripType: 'grb', gpio: 18, dma: 10, map: 'serpentine' };

         // Configure ws281x